hgld/utba/content/docs/getting-started/join-a-local-beekeepers-association.md

 * Join the [Toronto District Beekeeper's Association](https://www.ontariobee.com/community/local-beekeepers-associations/toronto-district-beekeepers-association)

 If you are outside of Toronto check the [OBA for a list of local clubs](https://www.ontariobee.com/community/local-beekeepers-associations)

+Join the [Ontario Beekeeper's Association](https://www.ontariobee.com/new-member-signup) They are an advocate for beekeepers and offer affordable liability insurance.